 During this Tet occasion, people feel delighted to enjoy the festive atmosphere around the country namely buffalo fighting festival or boat racing, wrestling, lion or dragon dances, etc. They will be organized quite evenly during the Tet holiday; therefore, you can attend and experience them as many as possible.

-In short, Vietnamese Lunar New Year is the priceless spirit value of Vietnam and nowadays, it has become an indispensable part of the life of all Vietnamese people.
+In short, the Vietnamese Lunar New Year is the priceless spirit value of Vietnam and nowadays, it has become an indispensable part of the life of all Vietnamese people.
 Foreigner visitors are welcomed here to explore that beauty and get unforgettable experiences of Vietnamese cultures, customs, and traditions at this time of year.